 - Understand the focus on Health Informatics at a national level and on state level initiatives

-Individuals who successfully complete the program can go on to work as professionals in positions including: bioinformatics specialist, business analyst, clinical manager, clinical informaticist, data analyst, health analytics specialist, health economist, informatics manager, information technology analyst, medical technologist, software development engineer, and systems analyst.
+Individuals who successfully complete the program can go on to work as professionals in positions including: bioinformatics specialist, clinical manager, clinical informaticist, data analyst, health analytics specialist, health economist, informatics manager, information technology analyst, medical technologist, and systems analyst.

 The Master of Science in Health Informatics requires a total of 30 semester hours to complete.

 Applicants seeking graduate admission must have a bachelor's degree with a minimum 2.75 GPA from an accredited college or university.
 The degree may be in any discipline.
 Applicants should have at least one year of work experience in a clinical setting or an information technology-related field.

 The Master of Science in Health Informatics program enrolls students twice per year in January and August.

 Application for Admission.
 Begin application now>